 - Cost-cutting campaigns that limit our access to thyroid hormone tests

-- Medical prejudices that limit our range of pharmaceutical options for therapy
+- Medical prejudices and myths that limit our range of pharmaceutical options for therapy

 - Official therapy guidelines that are based on a biased and selective review of evidence and research, not a full and objective assessment of evidence